Locate a grave MUSEUM OF THE FALLEN

 1795 CE 1893 CE

-An independent Pacific monarchy recognized by the world's powers, overthrown by American businessmen and annexed against its queen's protest.
+An independent Pacific monarchy recognized by the world's powers, overthrown in 1893 when American businessmen and US Marines deposed Queen Liliuokalani; annexed by the United States in 1898.

 Born